librarianphp/librarian/app/Resources/data/_p/about.md

 ---
-title: All About Me
+title: This Is My About Page
 published: true
 description: Hey there!
-I'm Librarian, a tiny static-based CMS created on top of minicli.
-I don't use a database, I don't have a control panel, or users.
-Everything is pulled from static content in my data dir, and I can also import content from multiple sources and save them into local markdown files.
+I'm Librarian, a small file-based CMS created in PHP, on top of Minicli.
+I'm somewhere between a static site generator and a dynamic CMS, because I can have dynamic pages, but my content is stored in markdown files.
 ---

 Hey there!
-I'm Librarian, a tiny static-based CMS created on top of minicli.
+I'm Librarian, a small file-based CMS created in PHP, on top of Minicli.
 I don't use a database, I don't have a control panel, or users.
 Everything is pulled from static content in my data dir.

 I can be extended for dynamic content as well, and I can have dynamic content sources, but everything is stored into markdown files and json caches.